-By using this feature, you can optimize your digital advertising strategy to reach a specific segment of your potential customers — clients that visited your site before.
+By using this feature in the Traffic Roots demand side platform (DSP) you can optimize your digital advertising strategy to reach a specific segment of your potential customers: Clients that visited your site before.
 This means that your ads will be more relevant to those clients.

 Relevant Ads = Higher Conversion Rates!

 Retargeting allows you to identify visitors who have engaged in a certain action or event, building an “Audience” that can be used for Campaign Targeting on our Network.
 Traffic Roots provides a versatile, pixel based system that can be used to create all manner of audiences.
 The most obvious audience is the group of people who have shown interest in your product or service by visiting your site.
 By placing our Retargeting pixel on your landing page, our system will collect information about these visitors and drop a cookie in their browser to identify them on later visits.
 Using this method, you can capture visitors who clicked on your campaigns, as well as those who found you through search or other means.

 There are two types of Retargeting: Positive and Negative.
 Positive Retargeting will include audience members in your campaign.
 Negative Retargeting will exclude them.
 It is a simple but very powerful and effective tool to increase the ROI on your advertising budget.